jade-pond/Prompt2SQL/README.md

 ---
-이 프로젝트는 MIT 라이선스 하에 배포됩니다. 자세한 내용은 LICENSE 파일을 참조하세요.
+This project is licensed under the MIT License.
+See the LICENSE file for details.